EricFillion/CMPE-327/Documentation/a1/Tests/r4-sell.md

 - Enter test_user’s password into element #password
 - Click element input[type = “submit”]
 -  open /
-- Enter test_ticket’s  name in the element #name
+- Enter TEST_TICKET’s  name in the element #name
-- Enter test_ticket’s quantity into the element #quantity
+- Enter TEST_TICKET’s quantity into the element #quantity
-- Enter test_ticket’s date in the element #date
+- Enter TEST_TICKET’s date in the element #date
 - Enter 9 price into the element #price
 - Click element input[type = "sellform_submit"]
 - validate that the #sell_message element shows "Unable to sell ticket: The price of the ticket must be between 10 and 100"